ahlisbon/diacriticsAndNengo/README.md

 # Macrons & Nengō
 A set of simple macros to quickly type romanized Japanese vowels with macrons (ex: ō) and Korean vowels with breves (ex: ŭ).
-It also allows for quick "on the fly" conversion of Western years to [Japanese imperial era years (nengō/年号)](https://en.wikipedia.org/wiki/Japanese_era_name#Neng%C5%8D_in_modern_Japan) and vice versa.
+It also allows for quick "on the fly" conversion of Western years to [Japanese imperial era years (nengō/年号)](https://en.wikipedia.org/wiki/Japanese_era_name#Neng%C5%8D_in_modern_Japan) and vice versa from 1868/Meiji 1 onward.
 These macros were created in [AutoHotKey (AHK)](https://www.autohotkey.com/) and are contatined in a self executing file that launches a tiny stand alone program in the background.

 ## Features include:
 - Quickly type vowels with macrons（ex: ō) in [Hepburn](https://en.wikipedia.org/wiki/Hepburn_romanization) romanization.